TarsCloud/Tars/README.md

 ## Installation

-If you are new to Tars, please read documentation [Install.md](Install.md).
+1. If you are new to Tars, please read documentation [Install.md](Install.md).
-If you are familar to Tars, refer to scripts in directory [build](build), may some modification needed.
+2. Install by docker, detail information: [TarsDocker](https://github.com/TarsCloud/TarsDocker)。

 ## Performance